Mars Is In Aries — It’s Time For You To Do The Work

-Mars will enter Aries, one of its favorite signs, at 11:33 a.m.
-ET on April 30.
+Mars will enter Aries, one of its favourite signs, at 2:33 a.m.
+AEDT on May 1st.
 The energy of Aries, a pure manifestation of fire, will be intensified by Mars, resulting in a surge of drive and motivation.
 Mars will ignite the flames and bring about necessary changes to set everything in motion.
 If there is anything we want to accomplish, the week ahead will give us the zest and inspiration to do so.
 From here on in, we are moving forward and not looking back.
 Full force ahead!

 When Mars is in Aries, their combined energy creates an unstoppable force.
 Mars in Aries is known for its fierce passion and warrior-like nature, which means this planetary placement does not let anything stand in the way of attaining success.
 Mars in Aries is always ready to break down any obstacle or barrier that comes in its way.
 The confidence and drive exuded by this transit makes us feel as though we should win at all that we do, even if the stakes are high and competition is fierce.
 Even if this isn’t the case, we might believe it to be so and become fanatical about proving we are the best in every venture.